Note: This has been updated for 2015.

 NOTE: If you’re running out of time, skip step #4 and go straight to Michigan Ave.
 Seeing my family around mile 25 was awesome.
 The finish line is closed to spectators, so if you can get near Mile 25 or 26, that will be a great boost!

 Once you know your plan, give your runner a specific description of where you will be – an intersection, or just past a certain mile marker, and tell them which side of the street you will be on.
-(If you can tell them “left” or “right” that will be easier than saying “west” or “east.”
-We get a little delirious while running.
-Throw us a bone.)
+(If you can tell them “left” or “right” that will be easier than saying “west” or “east.”)
 Keep in mind that the closer you are to an L station, and/or downtown, the more crowded it will be.

 Track your runner.
-In addition to esimating your runners location based on the pace spreadsheet listed above, you can track your runner via text or the marathon web site.
-The Chicago Marathon usually offers tracking via both ways for free (check the race web site as race day nears).
+In addition to esimating your runner’s location based on the pace spreadsheet listed above, you can track your runner via text or the marathon web site.
 In my experience, the text alerts are delayed, but the web site tracking is updated pretty quickly.
-If you have a smartphone, bring it, and check runner updates via browser app.
-Otherwise, some local McDonald’s restaurants will have runner update stations.
+Molex is also providing Information Tents.

 Make yourself noticeable.
 Find a way to stand out on the sidelines – carry a balloon (filled with helium of course), or a sign, or a life-size photo of your runner, or wear a goofy hat.
-(I can’t believe I’m actually suggesting this, but I think my husband should wear his cheesehead.)
 Make sure your runner knows what you colors you will be wearing and what you might be carrying.
 The crowds are thick, but if I know you’re wearing a bright orange jacket, it’s easier to just scan the crowd for orange than to try to look for your faces.

 Sort of noticeable.
 Dad gets an A for effort with the Fast Women shout out.
 (He also got some chuckles, and maybe some side-eyes.)